Matts52/dbt-ml-inline-preprocessing/README.md

 - `column` (required): The column containing the datetime or cyclical value to encode.
 - `period` (required): The type of period to encode.
 Supported values: `hour_of_day`, `day_of_week`, `day_of_month`, `month_of_year`, `week_of_year`.
+- `offset` (optional): The amount of offset to apply to the raw number being input before encoding.
 - `func` (optional): The trigonometric function to use for encoding (e.g., `'sin'` or `'cos'`).
 Default is `'sin'`.

 **Usage:**